 Soon the city was in a state of paralysis.
 There were no newspapers, no trams, and no buses.
 “A few shops were opened, but they kept their shutters down so that they may close at a moment’s notice.
 Taxis became few and far between as they ran out of petrol, unable to buy further supplies.
 In the early afternoon the Iron Guards, who had been parading the streets singing their songs without interruptions, set fire to the synagogue, and Romanian officers watched without making any effort to prevent the outrage.”

 General Antonescu tried to wrestle back control, bringing in artillery and moving on the Iron Guard barracks.
 “Noise of machine-guns, rifle fire and heavy artillery can be heard all over the town,” Clare recorded in the evening.
 “Crowds of enthusiastic Iron Guard supporters rush through the streets shouting, ‘Up with Horia Sima.’
 Everyone feels that the general has lost, as the situation rapidly deteriorates and the noise of the shots increases.”
-Noise of machine-guns, rifle fire and heavy artillery can be heard all over the town.

 By now Clare had sought refuge at the British Legation and was sleeping on a sofa in the drawing room.
 At night she was kept awake by the sound of artillery.
 The explosions continued until around breakfast time, when General Antonescu addressed the nation by radio.
 Despite early rumours that the putschists had won, the General claimed he now had control of the capital.
 Lorries began to pick up the dead—Clare wrote that she saw “six enormous lorries packed high with corpses.”